1EdTech/caliper-js-example/README.md

 modeled as a simple course delivery app that provides a syllabus, reading to annotate and quiz.

+## Branches
+* __master__: stable, deployable branch that stores the official release history.
+* __develop__: unstable development branch.
+Current work that targets a future release is merged to this branch.

+## Tags
+*caliper-js* releases are tagged and versioned MAJOR.MINOR.PATCH\[-label\] (e.g., 1.2.0).
+Pre-release tags are identified with an extensions label (e.g., "1.2.0-RC01").
+The tags are stored in this repository.

 ## Prerequisites
 * Familiarity with Javascript
 * Familiarity with AngularJS (or at least an understanding of MVC)